2025-Senior-Design-Project/Scribble-Beasts/documents/essays/team-contract.md

 ## Timing and Frequency

-Team meetings will be in-person at TUC every Tuesday at 11:30pm.
+Team meetings will be in-person at TUC every Thursday at 12:00pm.
 If members cannot meet in person, they will meet online via Discord.

 ## Project Focus